U.S. Department of Health and Human Service (HHS) - Administration for Children and Families (ACF) - Office on Trafficking in Persons (OTIP)

 TVAP lead agencies must ensure that subrecipients provide monthly updates to the TVAP lead agency on each pre-certified participants progress towards HHS certification and each certified participant’s enrollment in federal and state benefits and services and progression towards living independently.

-The ACF programs identified below should be used to promote, coordinate, and make referrals to service delivery systems and T/TA resources.
-Links to all program websites are included in Section VIII., Other Information:
+The ACF programs identified below should be used to promote, coordinate, and make referrals to service delivery systems, and T/TA resources.

 -National Human Trafficking Hotline (NHTH);